apl-ocean-engineering/aruco_to_apriltag/README.md

 # aruco_to_apriltag
-A ROS package that converts aruco detections (of type FiducialTransformArray and FiducialArray) and april tag detections (of type ApriltagArrayStamped).
+A ROS package that converts ArUco detections (of type FiducialTransformArray and FiducialArray) to AprilTag detections (of type ApriltagArrayStamped).